szweibel/workshops/how-to-use-dhrift.md

 VSCode also has a built-in Git interface that you can use to stage, commit, and push your changes.

-If you are less familiar with Git, you can use the GitHub web interface to upload your files directly to your repository.
+If you are less familiar with Git or are not using VSCode, you can also use the GitHub web interface to upload your files directly to your repository.
 Simply navigate to your repository on GitHub, click the "Add file" button, and select "Upload files" to add your workshop markdown file.
-Make sure you are also adding any images or other assets to the correct folder in your repository.
+Make sure you are also adding any images or other assets to the correct folders in your repository.

+# Cloning A DHRIFT Instance

+In this section, you will learn how to clone an existing DHRIFT instance.
+Cloning an instance allows you to create a copy of an existing DHRIFT site and modify it to suit your needs.
+You can use this feature to create a new DHRIFT site based on an existing site, customize the content and appearance of the site, and publish it for your own use.

+Let's get started!

+## Cloning an Instance

+To clone an existing DHRIFT instance, you will need to follow a few steps:

+1. Identify the DHRIFT site you want to clone.
+2. Fork the repository of the DHRIFT site.
+3. Modify the content and appearance of the site to suit your needs.
+4. Publish the modified site for your own use.